thsurgeonofdeath/Google_Meets_Clone/README.md

 to run this application, clone this project, then first run the server project :
 - `cd server`
 - `npm start`

-then run the chat-nexus react application :
+After running the node server, run the chat-nexus react application :
--`cd chat-nexus`
+- `cd chat-nexus`
 - `npm start`

 ### Screenshots of the application